Canandaigua Knights Youth Hockey Conference

 This document is intended to explain how travel hockey works within our organization from an administrative standpoint.
 It is intended as a brief guide for parents whose children are considering participating in our travel team tryout process for a spot on one of our 2018-2019 travel teams.
 In the upcoming 2018-2019 youth hockey season, the Knights are planning to field multiple travel teams at the Squirt through Midget levels.

 Knights Hockey offers House, Travel and All-Girls teams.
 It is not necessary to attend tryouts for participation on a house team.
-Registration and house team formation occurs later in the summer.
+Registration and house team formation will begin immediately following travel team tryouts.
 All of the Knights house teams compete in either the Empire Amateur Hockey Conference (EAHC) or, in the case of our all-girls Finger Lakes Freeze program, the GLGHL.

 Travel teams compete in Western New York Amateur Hockey League (WNYAHL) as a Tier Two, NYS Tournament Bound Travel Organization.
 Membership in WNYAHL extends as far west as Erie, PA and as far east as Syracuse.

 New-to-travel and new-to-the-Knights players are encouraged to attend the organization's travel team tryout sessions taking place in late March and early April.
-The Squirt (U10) and PeeWee (U12) tryouts will be conducted at the GCCC on March 28th and 29th.
+The Squirt (U10) and PeeWee (U12) tryouts will be conducted at the GCCC on March 26th and 28th.
 A potential 3rd tryout date will be scheduled as needed.
-The Bantam (U14) and Midget (U18 and U16) tryouts will be conducted during the early part of April.
-Please check our home page regularly for updates on the tryout schedule.
+The Bantam (U14) and Midget (U18 and U16) tryouts will be conducted at Paul Louis Arena on April 11th and April 12th.
+A 3rd tryout date will be scheduled following the Spring Break vacation.
+Please refer to our home page regularly for any updates/changes to the tryout schedule.

 Tryouts dates/times/locations are posted on the home page of our website.
 Tryouts will be held in March and April in accordance with USA Hockey Guidelines.
 As opposed to house program evaluations, where independent evaluators place children at the “A” or “B” level and on a specific team, travel teams are selected by the head coach directly.
 One of the facts of life in a travel program is that not all children will be selected to the team.
 If your child is not selected for a given team, we encourage you to speak directly with the head coach regarding the specific skills or abilities the coach was looking for when selecting his or her team.
 The head coach has the responsibility of selecting the team.

-If your child is ultimately selected to a team, he or she will be asked to sign a Player Commitment Form.
-This form effectively binds your child to our association and to the travel team for the full 2018-2019 playing season.
+If your player is ultimately selected to a team, he or she will be asked to sign a Player Commitment Form.
+This form effectively binds your child to our association and to the travel team for the full 2019-2020 playing season.
 This form is a USA Hockey requirement and is honored by all associations.